dotfortun/discrete_math/README.md

-# Discrete Math for Bootcamps
+# Discrete Math for Coding Bootcamps

 ## A quick overview